gsass/gsass.site/content/portfolio.md

 In 2019, I moved back to Boston, and to [Energysage](https://www.energysage.com).
 I wanted to get more practice working with the languages and technologies (contemporary web stack, SQL, AWS + deploy/ops tools) I'd worked with at Warby Parker, and had experience working on marketplace products.
 I also liked the company size (Series B), mission (clean energy), and had a good impression of the team from my interviews.

 Energysage was also in a high-growth stage when I joined, so my work once again focused on scaling our web stack to improve page speed, search ranking, and user onboarding.
-Working with members of Energysage's marketing team, I updated our CMS to render below-fold images such that they would lazy-load, and automatically update pages in our knowledgebase with up-to-date market data.
-This reduced time to paint and user bounce rates, and allowed us to climb in search engine rankings.
-Today, Energysage is Page 1 ranked for a veriety of solar-related search engine queries.
+Working with members of Energysage's marketing team, I updated our CMS to lazy load images assets and automatically update reference pages with up-to-date market data.
+These improvements significantly improved our SEO, and today, Energysage is Page 1 ranked for a variety of solar-related search engine queries.

-As our customer base grew, we leveraged user telemetry, application performance monitoring, and feedback from business counterparts to prioritize scaling less performant services.
-Having recently worked on our content pages, I migrated our search solution for those pages to Elasticsearch.
-I then migrated our job queue to a hosted solution, reducing transaction time on site by removing that bottleneck while also reducing nominal memory utilization on our host servers.
+As our customer base grew, we needed to prioritize scaling less performant services.
+On the frontend, I updated our reference pages to use Elasticsearch for user queries.
+On the backend, I moves our job queue to a hosted solution, reducing transaction time for vendors trying to submit quotes to our marketplace.

-Energysage's other challenge to scale was our manual business processes, so my next project was to automate common actions in our back-office suite and business partner experience.
+Energysage also needed to scale manual business processes within our back-office suite and business partner experience.
 Working with our Heads of Product and Partner Support, I added pre-fill suggestions for our quoting flow, driven by data around respective partners' quoting trends.
-This allowed installers to more quickly assess properties and scope projects, helping us achieve a 15% QoQ increase in quote volume after launch.
+Allowing installers to more quickly assess properties and scope projects, paired with faster quote submission, helped us achieve a 15% QoQ increase in quote volume after launch.

-Talking with my coworkers, it was very clear that battery storage was a big opportunity for the marketplace.
-We hadn't yet started designing this feature since our product team was small and focusing on hiring at the time, but updated legislation had made batteries for solar systems a much better deal for our customers.
-Along with my counterpart in marketing, I compiled user and market research, and developed a feature plan to develop and release the company's first adjacent product: quoting for batteries.

-Planning for battery quotes took several months.
-Since the two of us were working on this as a side project (I was supporting a migration to Python 3 at the time), it took us a while to understand the problem space and gather consensus for our proposed solution.
-After presenting a feature proposal with estimates for feature ROI and level of effort to implement to the CEO and Head of Product, we got cleared to break off a small team and implement this feature (returning to the migration effort post-launch).
+Talking with counterparts in revenue, it was very clear that battery storage was a big opportunity for the marketplace.
+We hadn't yet started designing this feature, but updated legislation had made batteries for solar systems a much better business expansion opportunity.
+I led a small cross-functional team which compiled user and market research and developed a feature plan to develop and release the company's first adjacent product: a marketplace for home battery installs.
+After presenting a feature proposal with estimates for feature ROI and level of effort to implement to the CEO and Head of Product, we got cleared to break off a small team and implement this feature.

 At this point, I was most familiar with the project, so I acted as team lead for the feature team, with 2-3 engineers on staff.
-I focused on coordinating the effort, and clearing roadblocks on our way (a surprise port from framework-less jQuery to javascript view classes stands out).
+I focused on coordinating the effort, and clearing roadblocks on our way (a port from framework-less jQuery to javascript view classes stands out).
 We were able to meet our proposed timeline and launch without incident.

 The big thing my time at Energysage taught me was the value of comprehensive testing and choosing/maintaining good testing tools\*.
 - Towards the end of my time, I was juggling two major projects: a Python 3 migration and developing the battery storage marketplace, which would have been impossible to do without automated quality assurance.
 For the former, my colleagues and I made the wise decision to focus on our test plan early, and were lucky enough to be cleard for close to two months of non-feature work (much of the credit for this goes to our CTO, a fantastic communicator).
 - During the migration effort, I was responsible for updating and testing some low-level code (session serialization, text encoding) which needed to be validated in a production-like environment, something we didn't have.
-Working with our CTO, who was acting lead SRE at this time, I documented\*\* the steps to set up a production-like environment, and adapted parts of the process to account for Staging concerns e.g. adding ORM managers to anonymize personal data when a production DB snapshot was uploaded.
+My CTO and I set up a production-like validation environment, and I developed ORM managers to anonymize personal data when a production DB snapshot was uploaded.
-- Having a validation server allowed us to supplement our unit and integration tests with User Acceptance Testing, further de-risking the migration.
-Having the best knowledge of this environment, I ended up coordinating that UAT.
-We ended up catching some regressions in our search service, as well as some existing bugs in customer-facing flows, and as a result, once again launched without major incident.
+- Having a validation server allowed us to supplement our unit and integration tests with User Acceptance Testing, further de-risking larger or more complex changes.
+I coordinated User Acceptance Testing for the Python 3 migration.
+We prevented regressions in our search service, as well as catching existing bugs in customer-facing flows, and as a result, we migrated our production systems  without major incident.

 ### Key Skills:
 - Project Planning